Bagni di Lucca: Hot springs

 The commune is known for its springs, in the valley of the Lima River, a tributary of the Serchio.
 The district is known in the early history of Lucca as the Vicaria di Val di Lima.
-Ponte Serraglio is the principal village of the warm spring area, but there are warm springs and baths also at Villa, Docce Bassi, and Bagno Caldo.
+Ponte a Serraglio is the principal village of the warm spring area, but there are warm springs and baths also at Villa, Docce Bassi, and Bagni Caldi.
 The springs do not seem to have been known to the Romans.
 Bagno a Corsena is first mentioned in 1284 by Guidone de Corvaia, a Pisan historian (Muratori, R.I.S. vol. xxii).
 Several writers and poets have since visited, including Dante on his way to Northern Italy.

 Fallopius, who gave the springs credit for the cure of his own deafness, sounded their praises in 1569; and they have been more or less in fashion ever since.
 The temperature of the water varies from 36 to 54 C. In all cases, the springs give off carbonic acid gas and contain lime, magnesium and sodium products.
 The thermal springs were brought to much attention by natural medicinal doctor Montecatini of the University of Pisa in which "Montecatini Terme" is named after.